Browse by Medical Category

 Dr. Colvin's laboratory is now primarily focused on the role of T regulatory cells (Foxp3+) in spontaneous acceptance of renal allografts in mice.
 Stable grafts have a characteristic T and B cell lymphoid aggregates around arteries with abundant Foxp3+ cells, which have been termed Treg-rich organized lymphoid structures (TOLS), believed to be important in acceptance.
 In recipients with stable renal allografts, transient depletion of Foxp3+ cells precipitates rapid and severe acute cellular rejection.

 The group is currently working on the mechanisms by which TOLS arise and the loss of Foxp3+ cells promotes rejection.
-New techniques include in vivo imaging of the cellular activity in renal allografts, using a minimally invasive, novel confocal multicolor endomicroscope developed by a co-investigator, Seok Yun at MGH, which can detect cells labeled with fluorescent proteins and dyes.
+New techniques include in vivo imaging of the cellular activity in renal allografts, using a minimally invasive, novel confocal multicolor endomicroscope developed by a co-investigator, Seok Yun, PhD, at Massachusetts General Hospital, which can detect cells labeled with fluorescent proteins and dyes.